-- 1. Before being interviewed by the Co-Investigating Judges or testifying before the Chambers, witnesses shall take an oath or affirmation in accordance with their religion or beliefs to state the truth. - 2.
-The following witness shall make a statement without having taken an oath: - a) The father, mother and ascendants of the Charged Person, Accused or Civil Party; - b) The sons, daughters and descendants of the Charged Person, Accused or Civil Party; - c) The brothers and sisters of the Charged Person, Accused or Civil Party; - d) The brother-in-laws and sister-in-laws of the Charged Person, Accused or Civil Party; - e) The husband or wife of the Charged Person, Accused or Civil Party, even if they have been divorced; and - f) Any child who is less than 14 (fourteen) years old. - 3.
-The Co-Investigating Judges or the President of the Trial Chamber shall question every witness in order to establish whether he or she is in a relationship with the Charged Person or Accused or a Civil Party, as provided in sub-rule 2 above. - 4.
-The Co-Investigating Judges and the Chambers shall not call as a witness any person against whom there is evidence of criminal responsibility, except as provided in Rule 28.
+1. Before being interviewed by the Co-Investigating Judges or testifying before the Chambers, witnesses shall take an oath or affirmation in accordance with their religion or beliefs to state the truth.

+- 2. The following witness shall make a statement without having taken an oath: - a) The father, mother and ascendants of the Charged Person, Accused or Civil Party; - b) The sons, daughters and descendants of the Charged Person, Accused or Civil Party; - c) The brothers and sisters of the Charged Person, Accused or Civil Party; - d) The brother-in-laws and sister-in-laws of the Charged Person, Accused or Civil Party; - e) The husband or wife of the Charged Person, Accused or Civil Party, even if they have been divorced; and - f) Any child who is less than 14 (fourteen) years old.

+3. The Co-Investigating Judges shall question every witness, in order to establish whether he or she is in a relationship with the Charged Person or a Civil Party, as provided in sub-rule 2 above.
+The President of the Trial Chamber shall establish whether, in relation to every witness, he or she is in a relationship with the Accused or a Civil Party, as provided in sub-rule 2 above.

+4. The Co-Investigating Judges and the Chambers shall not call as a witness any person against whom there is evidence of criminal responsibility, except as provided in Rule 28.